The United Kingdom is a beautiful country with a long and storied history.

 But there’s more to Liverpool than a single band.
 The Albert Docks make for a striking afternoon walk, and its unique modern cathedral is a striking departure from traditional Catholic architecture.

-Liverpool is a lively city, which is fun to walk around.
+Liverpool is a lively city, which is also fun to walk around.
 Join a free walking tour to discover all of Liverpool’s hidden gems.

 You may also like: How to Study in the UK and Apply to Universities

-7. Cornwall, England
+7. Manchester, England

 One of the most stunningly beautiful areas of the UK is, without a doubt, Cornwall.
 It’s a region of outstanding landscapes and seascapes.
 You could spend a month exploring its quaint fishing villages and beautiful beaches.

 Uniquely for the UK, Cornwall has a subtropical climate.
 This is due to its proximity to the Gulf Stream, which runs around the Cornish Peninsula and makes for some of the most beautiful weather in the country.
-It also ensures that Cornwall has some unique botanical features, like giant bamboo and naturally-grown pineapples.

 Looking for picture-perfect beaches and tropical relaxation?
 Look no further than St. Ives, located on the coast of the Celtic Sea.
-Known for its gorgeous sandy beaches, St. Ives is the perfect spot for a British seaside vacation.

 Also, one of the most striking features of Cornwall is the open-air Minack Theatre.
 Here you can enjoy a performance of Macbeth against the striking backdrop of the Atlantic!

-8. Caernarfon, Wales
+9. Caernarfon, Wales

 The country of Wales is often overlooked when considering a visit to the UK.
 This is a mistake, as it’s home to some of the most beautiful scenery and medieval buildings in the whole of the country.